Christian Boarding Schools for Boys in Indiana

 School is in session year-round, letting students catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor receive a high school diploma, and most continue their education at colleges of their choice.

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical concepts.